Disciplinary Procedures

 - Substantial procedural error that materially affected the outcome;

-- There is new evidence presented that was not reasonably available at the time of the hearing and is relevant to establishing whether it is more likely than not the respondent is responsible for the violation; and/or
+- There is new evidence presented that was not reasonably available at the time of the initial hearing and such evidence is likely to have materially affected the outcome; and/or

 - The sanctions imposed are outside the Department of Residence’s sanction range for such violations and/or not justified in light of the totality of the circumstances.